-Cecabank held another year its 5th Securities Services Conference at the Madrid stock exchange, which was attended by securities brokers, CII (Collective Investment Institutions) and pension fund managers, private equity firms and banks, which shared their impressions surrounding current forum

-The Securities Services Conference is the reference post-trade topics, such as the present and future of the securities market regulations, of T2S (Target-2 Securities) and of Paneuropean financial infrastructures.
+Cecabank held another year its 5th Securities Services Conference at the Madrid stock exchange, which was attended by securities brokers, CII (Collective Investment Institutions) and pension fund managers, private equity firms and banks, which shared their impressions surrounding current topics, such as the present and future of the securities market regulations, of T2S (Target-2 Securities) and of Paneuropean financial infrastructures.
 More than 300 attendees from 230 institutions debated the coexistence of fintechs, ISCs (Investment Services Companies), depositaries and other market agents, under the impact of the industry's digitisation and regulatory pressure.